kareszklub/szelfibox/README.md

-straight up selfing it, and by it lets justr say my box
+straight up selfing it, and by it lets just say my box